ICPSquad/Documentation/README.md

   decentralized applications.
 ---

-# 👋 Welcome to the squad !
+# 👋 Welcome to the squad!

-ICP Squad is a contributor-run community with aspirations to eventually convert into a DAO.
+dSquad is a contributor-run community with aspirations to eventually convert into a DAO.

-The purpose of this game is to organically build a shared protocol that can be used for community projects that’ll promote the entire Internet Computer Ecosystem.
+The purpose of our NFT project is to organically build a gamification & digital merchandising open platform that can be used by community projects to collaboratively promote the entire Internet Computer Ecosystem.

 ## Create&#x20;

-Design your own avatar, which you'll be able to use for completing missions and earning tokens and NFTs.
-You will be able to customise all physical attributes of your avatar. 👦
+Design your avatar, which you'll be able to use for completing missions and earning tokens and NFTs.
+You will be able to customise all physical attributes of your Avatar NFT during the minting process. 👦

 ## Collect&#x20;

-Collect materials and assemble them using recipes to create accessories.&#x20;

-Equip the accessory on your own avatar to earn more, gain bonus and... show off. 😎
+Collect Material NFTs and then combine them to mint Accessory NFTs which your Avatar can wear!
+Wearing accessories helps you increase your odds of winning airdrops, gain perks, and... show off. 😎

 ## Engage&#x20;

-Get rewarded as you explore the ecosystem, realise missions and interact with applications. 🎲
+Get rewarded through monthly airdrops as you explore the ecosystem, complete missions and interact with applications. 🎲

 ## Connect&#x20;

-Participate in events and contests with the community and make your way to become one of the legends and earn special prizes. 🫂
+Participate in events and contests with the community, and make your way to becoming a legend and earning special prizes. 🫂

 ## **Grow**&#x20;

-You are an ICP project and you are looking for more user engagement ? 📈
+Are you an ICP project looking for more user engagement? 📈

-We can incentivise our users to join your community, follow your social media accounts and regularly engage with your platform.&#x20;
+We can incentivise our users to join your community, follow your social media accounts, and regularly engage with your platform.&#x20;

-Grow your community and educate people about your application trough missions then boost on-going engagement by integrating with our reward system.
+Grow your community and educate people about your application by hosting missions and boost on-going engagement by integrating with our reward system.